 The most common reason people turn to car clocking is to increase the value of a vehicle which has depreciated.
 For example; a car which has done 70,000 miles will be more valuable and sought after, than a car which has done 120,000 miles.
+We’ve explained more about average miles driven in our handy guide to what is good mileage for a used car.
 But what the people who rewind the odometers ignore, is that rewinding the odometer won’t reverse the ageing of the vehicle’s parts or components, which makes the deception of mileage manipulation a dangerous, deceptive and illegal procedure.

 Car clocking drastically alters a vehicle’s value and as a result it’s estimated by HPI that car clocking could cost motorists and dealerships which specialise in secondhand vehicles around £800 million a year.
 A study that they done in 2016 showed the following differences between a vehicle’s mileage and the value placed on it.

 Another reason people consider rewinding mileage counters is to avoid penalty fees from leasing companies.
 Lease companies offer various types of leases based on mileage and many high-mileage leases can be incredibly costly, which is why if people go over their limit, they’ll find somebody to rewind the clock as a way to avoid paying the penalty charge.
 However, it’s actually more affordable to pay those fees, which cost a few pence per mile, than it is to pay somebody to alter the odometer and risk facing jail time.

 Is Car Clocking Illegal?